 For more information, read our article on your rights in flight.

-Flights to Denpasar and Lombok airports are affected by the ash cloud.
+Flights to and from Denpasar airport are affected by the ash cloud.
 Stay in close contact with your airline and if you've booked via a

 travel agent, ensure the airline has your mobile phone number so they can